- Course: BSc Neuroscience

 From the moment I stepped foot on the campus I knew this was where I wanted to be.
-The staff and students on the open day were so warm and passionate and its hard to put into words, but there is definitely an air about Leeds that is hard to ignore!
-The city is amazing; its safe, fun and there is always something going on - whatever your interests are.
+The staff and students on the open day were so warm and passionate and it's hard to put into words, but there is definitely an air about Leeds that is hard to ignore!
+The city is amazing; it's safe, fun and there is always something going on - whatever your interests are.
 I was particularly swayed by the opportunity to study abroad here and the number of partnerships around the world is just fantastic!

 About my Study Year Abroad

-I was at Newcastle university just north of Sydney in Australia.
-I remained a neuroscience student there however I did pick some interesting electives such as journalism and marine biology!
+I managed to secure a year abroad at the University of Newcastle, Australia and it was an amazing experience.
+I wanted to go out of my comfort zone and learn in a new place, I remained a neuroscience student there however I did pick some interesting electives such as journalism and marine biology!

 I had lectures on most days of the week but they were usually clustered earlier in the day which worked perfectly for going to the beach in his afternoon.
 I had a job at a fine dining restaurant on the beach and so would work 3-4 times a week and do revision/uni work whenever I wasn't doing that.
 We used most weekends to get out and explore the surrounding areas with our Australian friends - the wineries were phenomenal!

 The University was really supportive and often put on loads of drop in sessions and fun activity days before exams to de-stress!
-I didnt really need specific help with anything but I knew where to go if I did!
+I didn’t really need specific help with anything but I knew where to go if I did!

-I definitely enhanced my versatility, confidence and my ability to push myself far from home.
+I definitely enhanced my versatility, confidence, and my ability to push myself far from home.
 You have to become independent when you do something like that and it subsequently forces you to become a little more ambitious!